motion/orbit/projects/blog/src/pages/update-one/index.md

 First, the good stuff.
 An alpha build is now [available for download](https://orbitauth.com/download).
 We've pushed hard to get it to where it's usable and we can get valuable feedback.

+---

 So... what is Orbit?
 Let's start with a story:

 You read, you write, you email, you chat, you work.
 From Slack to Jira to Google Docs to Github.
 Your knowledge is distributed, and your wiki or intranet portals doesn't cut it.
 In fact it's often out of date and clunky to use.

-There's something we all feel here, and it has something to do with the vision we've been sold time and time again in movies with sci-fi interfaces:
+There's something missing that we all feel here, and it has to do with the visions of futuristic interfaces we see time and time again in tv and movies, whenever they are showing us the future of computing.

-> We wanted [science fiction UX](https://www.youtube.com/watch?v=PJqbivkm0Ms), instead we got 100 browser tabs.
+> We want [science fiction UX](https://www.youtube.com/watch?v=PJqbivkm0Ms), instead we got 100 browser tabs.

 So what exactly is preventing us from exploring our knowledge like Iron Man?

-It has something to do with the evolution of information from the OS to the Cloud.

 ![iron man](http://gradschoolguru.com/wp-content/uploads/2017/01/Iron-Man-Movie-Prologue-Hologram.jpg)